bitshares/bsips/bsip-00Sharedrop.md

 This is a locally done operation with the following parameters:

-Sharedrop asset
+- Sharedrop asset
-Sharedrop amount
+- Sharedrop amount
-Stake asset
+- Stake asset
-Minimum stake asset amount to participate in airdrop (minimum_amount_for_drop) Calculate operation returns transaction fee for the sharedrop operation as well as if a user has enough money in his sharedrop vesting or if he should prepare additonal funds.
+- Minimum stake asset amount to participate in airdrop (minimum_amount_for_drop) Calculate operation returns transaction fee for the sharedrop operation as well as if a user has enough money in his sharedrop vesting or if he should prepare additonal funds.

 This will be approximate calculation as the final calculation will be determined only during the sharedrop operation.

 The following parameters are calculated by a node and presented to the user:

-Sharedrop operation price
+- Sharedrop operation price
-Sharedrop vesting stake
+- Sharedrop vesting stake
-sharedrop vesting period
+- Sharedrop vesting period
 ## Sharedrop operation

 Sharedrop operation should be available with the following parameters:

-Sharedrop asset
+- Sharedrop asset
-Sharedrop amount
+- Sharedrop amount
-Stake asset
+- Stake asset
 Minimum stake asset amount to participate in airdrop (minimum_amount_for_drop) Sharedrop operation will drop the Sharedrop asset in proportion to the stake that stakeholders have to their respective vesting balances.